 I spent yesterday watching the rebooted Jumanji movie.
 The movie was so bad it was actually funny at times.
 What does this have to do with the article you say?
 Well it made me think how something so bad can generate so much interest and money so that people continue watching it.
 Pretty much like the latest Star Wars movies.
 Afterwards my thoughts shifted to shoes of course and how many horrendous brands are out there imitating Jumanji.
-Please welcome the “Worst Dress Shoe Brands of 2020 Guide“!
+Please welcome the “Worst Dress Shoe Brands Guide“!

 Laughable constructions, fake welts, pathetic leather out of scraps and appalling designs are the name of the game here.
 Educating ourselves about the Best Shoes is not enough.
 We should definitely talk about the bottom of the barrel as well.

 Bring some air freshener, because some of these are real stinkers.

 So before we get to the actual list it is worth writing a small disclaimer.
 Most (if not all) of the shoes make this list due to the quality/value ratio.
 Essentially what you pay and what you get.
 The materials are simply inferior and they will not last long.
 You can do so much better with your money and some of them have really atrocious designs.

 While it is also my opinion, I did a lot of research reading people’s reviews on certain brands to make a conclusion.